Ogbanji/Aura-L1/docs/consensus.md

 # Consensus Overview

-AURA-L1 implements a modular Proof-of-Stake (PoS) consensus model designed for high throughput, predictable finality, and community ownership.
+AURA-L1 uses a modular Proof-of-Stake (PoS) consensus framework designed to support predictable block finality, validator accountability, and future upgradability.

-The consensus layer is intentionally designed as a replaceable module, allowing future upgrades without disrupting the execution or state layers.
+The consensus layer is intentionally isolated from the execution and state layers, allowing alternative consensus mechanisms or upgraded implementations to be introduced without breaking core protocol logic.

+---

 ## Design Goals

-- Fast block finality
+- Fast and predictable block confirmation
-- Deterministic leader rotation
+- Deterministic leader and committee rotation
-- Validator accountability
+- Validator accountability through governance controls
-- Simple and auditable logic
+- Simple, auditable, and modular consensus logic

+---

 ## Validator Set

-Validators are registered through the governance module.
+Validators are registered and managed through the on-chain governance module.
-Each validator stakes a minimum amount defined by chain parameters.
+Each validator is required to stake a minimum amount defined by configurable chain parameters.

+The active validator set may change over time based on governance decisions and stake requirements.

+---

 ## Committee Selection

+Consensus participation is organized into rotating committees:

-- Validators are grouped into rotating committees
+- Validators are grouped into committees on an epoch basis
-- Committees are selected based on stake-weighted randomness
+- Committee selection is based on stake-weighted randomness
-- Rotation occurs at fixed epoch boundaries
+- Rotation occurs at fixed epoch boundaries to limit long-term leader dominance

+This structure is intended to balance decentralization with predictable performance.

+---

 ## Block Proposal Flow

+At a high level, block production follows this flow:

-1. Leader is selected for the current slot
+1. A leader is selected for the current slot
-2. Leader proposes a block
+2. The leader proposes a block
-3. Committee members validate the block
+3. Committee members validate the proposed block
-4. Votes are collected
+4. Votes are collected from participating validators
-5. Block is finalized upon quorum
+5. A block is considered accepted once quorum conditions are met

+The exact quorum rules and vote aggregation logic are defined by the active consensus configuration.

+---

-## Finality
+## Finality Model

-Finality is achieved once a supermajority of the committee signs the block.
-Finalized blocks cannot be reverted.
+The current design assumes a committee-based finality model where blocks become final once a supermajority of the active committee agrees on the block.

+This finality model is implemented as part of the consensus framework and may be refined or replaced as the protocol evolves.

+---

 ## Slashing (Planned)

-The current implementation includes a slashing interface.
-Future versions will penalize:
+The consensus module exposes a slashing interface for handling validator misbehavior.
+Future implementations may include penalties for:

 - Double signing
 - Invalid block proposals
-- Extended downtime
+- Extended validator downtime

+Specific slashing conditions and penalties are subject to governance approval.

+---

 ## Upgrade Path

-Consensus rules are governed by on-chain governance and can be upgraded through approved proposals.
+Consensus rules are governed by on-chain governance and may be upgraded through approved proposals.

+This allows AURA-L1 to adopt improved consensus mechanisms, including tighter integration with Avalanche’s Snowman consensus, without requiring a full protocol reset.